he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Azarketi.md

 ### A Place Undersea

-Due to their association with the [[Alghollthu]], azarketi often face discrimination on the surface.
+Due to their association with the [[DATABASE/monsterfamily/Alghollthu|alghollthu]], azarketi often face discrimination on the surface.
 Below, however, they are just another ocean denizen.
 Many revel in the isolation from their human ancestors, finding true peace in the depths.

 ### Alghollthus

-Azarketis have a complex relationship with [[Alghollthu]], who saved but then enslaved their people.
+Azarketis have a complex relationship with [[DATABASE/monsterfamily/Alghollthu|alghollthus]], who saved but then enslaved their people.
 Alvadnas have the greatest chance of meeting an alghollthu face to face.
 Azarketi sentiments toward these creatures vary: some fight fiercely against their ancient enemies; others bargain for power or safety, or even serve through compulsion.

 ### Azarketi Enclaves